JeremyOne/wt3020OpenWRT/README.md

 ## Step 02: Ethernet Setup

-Connect LAN Ethernet to your computer
-Connect WAN Ethernet to some sort of internet
+Connect LAN Ethernet to your computer, or any network without DHCP Connect WAN Ethernet to some sort of internet, a LAN with DHCP is fine

-## Step 03: Replace firmware with OpenWrt
+## Step 03: Replace stock firmware with OpenWrt

 ```
 telnet 192.168.8.1
 User: nexxadmin
 Password: y1n2inc.com0755
 ```
+Note: the password appears to be a string of the developers(?) domain, + unix permission 0755, not a very good password.

 After login, you should see somthing like: